coconutcow/UniGe-ADM-2018-19/README.txt

 If issues concerning filepath format arise in the python file try adding the filepath as shown in the spark.read.csv function in line 487 and then running line 488.

-Upon succesful filepath entry and having the dataframe enter a query #(1-23) to execute the query, 'h' to list the queries, or 'q' to quit.
+Upon succesful filepath entry and dataframe creation when requested enter a query #(1-23) to execute the query, 'h' to list the queries, or 'q' to quit.